 Vomiting or severe diarrhoea may impair absorption of the hormone.
 Additional contraception should be used during this phase and for two days afterwards.

 Irregular menstrual bleeding patterns are common and may settle with time.
 If not, consider a change to a different formulation or a different type of contraception.
-(There is no evidence that changing the dose or the type of POCP improves bleeding, however.)
-On the POCP, generally around 2 in 10 women become amenorrhoeic, 4 in 10 have regular menses and 4 in 10 have irregular menses.
+(There is no evidence that changing the dose or the type of POP improves bleeding, however.)
+On the POP, generally around 2 in 10 women become amenorrhoeic, 4 in 10 have regular menses and 4 in 10 have irregular menses.
 If irregular bleeding is persistent, consider other causes of irregular menstrual bleeding and exclude where relevant - see the separate Breakthrough Bleeding with Combined Hormonal Contraception article.

-Liver enzyme-inducing drugs may interfere with efficacy of the POCP.
+Liver enzyme-inducing drugs may interfere with efficacy of the POP.
 Women should normally be advised to use alternative forms of contraception.
 For short courses of enzyme-inducing medication, consider a one-off injection of progestogen-only injectable contraception.
-If continuing the POCP, advise use of additional precautions (such as condoms or abstinence) during use of the enzyme-inducing medication, and for 28 days afterwards.
+If continuing the POP, advise use of additional precautions (such as condoms or abstinence) during use of the enzyme-inducing medication, and for 28 days afterwards.
 Enzyme-inducing medication includes:

-- Anticonvulsants such as carbamazepine, oxcarbazepine, phenytoin, barbiturates, primidone, and topiramate.
-Lamotrigine does not affect the POCP.
+- Anticonvulsants such as carbamazepine, oxcarbazepine, phenytoin, barbiturates, primidone and topiramate.
+Lamotrigine does not affect the POP.

 - Antibiotics - rifabutin and rifampicin (potent enzyme inducers).